teamkeel/docs/docs/04-Schema Reference/05-expressions.md

 The current model is available in its _lowerCamelCased_ form, so if the model is called `FeaturedPost` then the expression can reference `featuredPost`.
 Any field on the model can be referenced using dot notation e.g. `modelName.fieldName`.

+### Referencing nested models

+Related models and their fields can be referenced by expressing the relationship with dot notation.
+If the model called `FeaturedPost` has a field called `PrimaryAuthor` of model type `Author`, then a field on that related model can be accessed through an expresion such as `featuredPost.primaryAuthor.name`.

 ## Referencing the context

 The current context, which in many cases can be thought of as the current request, is available as `ctx`.
 This object has the following fields: